Billing & Fee Explanations

 Cancelation or Withdrawal

-Before the 20th class day (15th class day for the summer term), the university reserves the right to cancel registrations not paid by their due date to free the classroom spaces for other students and ensure the most efficient utilization of University resources.
+Before the 20th class day (15th class day for the summer term), the University reserves the right to cancel registrations not paid by their due date to free the classroom spaces for other students and ensure the most efficient utilization of University resources.

 Once a student has registered for classes, they must take one of the following courses of action to remain in good standing with the University: